geoserver/geoserver-history/src/release/README.txt

 --------------------------------
 0. No longer relies on JAI!

-1. Moved to Geotools 2.1.x branch
+1. Moved to GeoTools 2.1.x branch
 2. GetCapabilities (WFS and WMS) better reflect the added functionality + other fixes
 3. Better SLD support and error reporting
 4. Better handling of CRS xformations